bernhard-42/advanced-angular-for-pyspark/Readme.md

 ZeppelinSession extends the Angular Backend API for Python with the capability to start javascript functions and pass objects to them from Python.

-A quick overview can be found in the Zeppelin notebook: [Advanced Angular for Pyspark.json](notebooks/Advanced Angular for Pyspark.json).
-A readable version of notebook cqan be found under [Advanced Angular for Pyspark.md](notebooks/Advanced Angular for Pyspark.md).
+A quick overview can be found in the Zeppelin notebook: [Advanced Angular for Pyspark.json](notebooks/Advanced%20Angular%20for%20Pyspark.json).
+A readable version of notebook can be found under [Advanced Angular for Pyspark.md](notebooks/Advanced Angular%20for%20Pyspark.md).

 **Note:**
 The Session Layer consists of a Python and a Javascript.